mjcarter95/Portfolio-Blog/src/content/writing/censored-data-stan.md

 In many real-world scenarios, we cannot always observe the full outcome of a random variable.
 Instead, we only know that the true value exceeds a certain threshold, this is known as **right-censoring**.

-Let’s consider the following example:
+Let's consider the following example:

 > Suppose we're studying the time people spend waiting in a clinic's waiting room.
 We collect data on how long each patient waits.
-However, due to resource constraints, some observations are censored:
+However, due to resource constraints, some observations are censored.

 In this scenario:
 * Some patients leave early or are no longer tracked after a certain time.